BirdeeHub/fn_finder/README.md

 Currently the default search function works for `package.path` and the only other language with a premade search function is fennel.

-One may be added that searches the nvim runtime path in the future.
+One will be added that searches the nvim runtime path in the future, but you can do it yourself in the meantime, as the current search function accepts options!

 ## ⚡Quick Start